xuyungang/scIGANs/README.md

     - `-h --help`      Show this usage message.
     - *Input:*
-        - `in.matrix.txt`   A tab-delimited text file, containing the expression counts matrix with genes in rows and cells in columns.
+        - `in.matrix.txt`   A tab-delimited text file, containing the expression counts with genes in rows and cells in columns.
 The  first row is header and first column is gene IDs or names. \<required>
         - `-l --label_file` \[STR]  A text file contain the labels (cell types, subpopulations),